amklenk/README-Generator/README.md

 name: 'amklenk',
 title: 'Workout Zen',
   description: 'This application was designed to help someone new to exercising learn new exercises in a low stress environment.',
   steps: 'Visit the GitHub repository, Workout-Zen (see the link below), to fork and clone the repository.
-The site is published on GitHub pages',
+The site is published on GitHub pages.',
   github: 'https://github.com/amklenk/Workout-Zen',
   site: 'https://amklenk.github.io/Workout-Zen/',
   usage: 'The site is navigable via clicking the muscle buttons, each exercise, and the go back button to return to the index page.
-Each exercise has a heart, which when clicked, allows the user to save the exercise as a favorite to the favorite's section using local storage.
+Each exercise has a heart, which when clicked, allows the user to save the exercise as a favorite to the favorite section using local storage.
 The user can then press the clear button to clear the exercises and local storage.',
   collaborators: 'Mtende Roll, Hannah Nicks, Colin Alexander',
   license: 'MIT',
   contribution: 'Please fork and clone the repository and use a pull request to add or make changes to the current repository.'